jon49/child-spaced-repetition/README.md

 $this->view->primary_header->bar = 'world';
 ```

 The View objects are smart and know when you're trying to access a View/Sub View vs when you're trying to make a variable.
-In the case of `$this->view->foo`, it knows that there isn't a Sub View called `foo` and therefore you're making a new variable.
-In the case of `$this->view->primary_header->bar `, it knows that `primary_header` is a Sub View of the main View and therefore allows you to pass new variables into that Sub View (like `bar`).
-Also note that passing variables to `$this->view` will make those variables available in the `master.php` Template since that's how our Default View is organized.
+In this case `$this->view->foo` knows that there isn't a Sub View called `foo` and therefore you're making a new variable.
+In the case of `$this->view->primary_header->bar `, it knows that `primary_header` is a Sub View of the Default View and therefore allows you to pass new variables into that Sub View like `bar`.

+Since `$this->view` corresponds directly to the Default View, and the Default View loads the `master.php` Template, passing variables to `$this->view` will make those variables available in the `master.php` Template.

-Besides passing variables into specific Views, you'll also want to pass "page specific content" into the Default View's `master.php` Template.
-Take note that all output created in your controller will be collected and turned into a variable called `$main_content`.
+Besides passing variables into specific Views/Sub Views, you should note that all output created in your controller will be collected and turned into a variable called `$main_content` (inside the `master.php` Template)

 Let's take a look at that basic setup for a Controller again: